dudolavida/dudolavida.github.io/_posts/2021-02-12-Duolingo-podcasts-French.md

-On our travels around the world, we can really appreciate that French is spoken EVERYWHERE, and besides quirky accents, local expressions spring up everywhere, at 05:09 for example:
+On our travels around the world, we can really appreciate that French is spoken everywhere, and besides quirky accents, local expressions abound, at 05:09 for example:

 ><font size="4">"Être aux petits oiseaux"</font>